19 Fun & Romantic Pasadena Date Ideas

 Pasadena has a lot of other great examples of Craftsman houses in the area.
 If you’re interested, just drive around and enjoy.

-9. The Raymond 1886
+8. The Raymond 1886

-The Raymond 1886 is an enchanting restaurant located in a historic craftsman cottage on Fair Oaks, perfect for a date.
+The Raymond 1886 is an enchanting restaurant located in a historic craftsman cottage on Fair Oaks, perfect for a special date.
 It has great reviews for excellent ambiance, service, and food, featuring “American cuisine with global influences”.

-11. Arroyo Seco Park (Lower Arroyo) and Desiderio Park
+9. Arroyo Seco Park (Lower Arroyo) and Desiderio Park

 For a pretty cool retreat into nature in the middle of Pasadena, take a short drive down to Arroyo Seco Park (formally known as the Lower Arroyo Park Area).
 There are 70 acres of trails running along the concrete channel that culminate under the spectacular Colorado Street Bridge and the 134 Freeway bridge.